Carpal Tunnel Syndrome Treatment In Murfreesboro

 Conditions like hypothyroidism, obesity, rheumatoid arthritis, diabetes, or repetitive motions, like typing or wrist movements, can cause carpal tunnel syndrome.
 Carpal Tunnel is quite commonly related to jobs or activities involving manual tasks.

 - Nonsurgical treatment are the procedures performed for mild cases.
 It includes bracing, splinting, nonsteroidal anti-inflammatory drugs (NSAIDs), nerve gliding exercises, or steroid medications.
-70% of the people respond very well to this type of treatment.
+70% of the people respond very well to this effective type of carpal tunnel treatment

 - Surgical Treatment is a more invasive treatment required when symptoms do not improve despite conservative treatments.
 Surgical options include Open Carpal Tunnel Release Surgery, Steroid injections, Cortisone Injection, or Endoscopic Carpal Tunnel surgery.

 Endoscopic (Minimally Invasive) Release: The Advanced Technique

 Your chiropractor may advise surgery in complicated cases if the symptoms do not improve with medication and chiropractic adjustments.
 Thanks to new medical techniques, there are now uncomplicated, non-invasive procedures performed without wounds.